 - Pour the wine and water around the chicken, you can also add a chicken bouillon cube if you want.

 - Cover the chicken in a damp piece of parchment paper.

 - Depending on the size of the chicken, the time in the oven may vary.
 I cooked my 5 pound chicken for about one hour (until the juices ran clear, not pink).

 - During the last 15 minutes in the oven, remove the parchment paper and let the skin become crispy.
 If it isn't crisping up use the broiler for a few minutes.

 - Serve with homemade french fries (I like to fry unpeeled garlic cloves with my homemade fries, they come out tender and delicious!).

 Have you ever heard of eating roasted chicken in the summertime?
-And if you’ve been to Alicante have you tried this Alicante style chicken?
+And if you've been to Alicante have you tried this Alicante-style roast chicken?
 Let me know in the comments!